priyank-p/simplepicker/README.md

 Make sure you are not ruining user experience unnecessarily.

 #### `simplepicker.reset(date)`:
+This method overrides the current date selected in the control and assigns a new date.
   * `date` (required, `Date`) - the date to set after the reset.
 The reset allows to change the date of the simplepicker example:
 ```javascript